Youngstown State Penguins football: Recent history

 His successor, Jon Heacock, did not win a national championship, but still delivered consistent seasons and took them to a national semifinal appearance in 2006 (losing to eventual national champion Appalachian State) before resigning following the 2009 season.
 Eric Wolford, a Youngstown native who has been labeled a top recruiter at the NCAA Division I Football Bowl Subdivision level, was named the sixth head coach in school history on December 15, 2009.
 Wolford recorded a 3–8 record in his first season in 2010.
 Despite the record, Youngstown State led at some point in all but one game they played.
 The streak was ended in the first game of the 2011 season when YSU lost to Michigan State 6–28 and never held a lead in the game.
 The 2011 season featured improvement to a 6–5 record, highlighted by a victory over eventual FCS National Champion North Dakota State.

-The Penguins beat the University of Pittsburgh, 31–17, on September 1, 2012, at Heinz Field in Pittsburgh.
-This marked the first time the Penguins had ever beaten a Bowl Championship Series team, though they have several wins over Football Bowl Subdivision teams from non-automatic qualifier conferences, such as the MAC.
+The Penguins beat Pittsburgh, 31–17, on September 1, 2012, at Heinz Field in Pittsburgh.
+This marked the first time the Penguins had ever beaten a Bowl Championship Series team, though they have several wins over FBS teams from non-automatic qualifier conferences, such as the MAC.

 The 2016 Penguins went on to the NCAA FCS Championship, in which they lost to James Madison, 28–14.
 YSU would have not made it to the FCS National Championship game if it were not for one of the best catches in College Football History.
 In the FCS Semifinals, the Penguins visited Eastern Washington.
 The Penguins won by a score of 40 to 38.
 The Penguins prevailed thanks to a touchdown catch by Kevin Rader with one second on the clock.
 Rader caught the pass pinned to the defender's back from Quarterback Hunter Wells.